 The UK government aims to equip people of diverse backgrounds with the required skills and knowledge through an employer-led apprenticeship and technical education system.
 According to Universities UK (UUK) (2016), degree apprenticeships can be particularly attractive to non-traditional students and therefore support the widening participation goals for HEIs.
-Many of the UK HEIs have responded positively to the government drive for degree apprenticeships by becoming recognised and approved training providers.
+Many UK HEIs have responded positively to the government drive for degree apprenticeships by becoming recognised and approved training providers.
 The increased offering of degree apprenticeship training providers across the country should have boosted the awareness and consequently uptake of degree apprenticeships.
-Additionally, the introduction of the apprenticeship levy for large organisations and the government contribution of 95% of the funding for small and medium enterprises (SMEs) provide an incentive for organisations to hire apprentices.
-Despite the government push and a steady increase of degree apprentices, the uptake of apprenticeships remains lower than the government target (Financial Times, 2019).
+Additionally, the introduction of the apprenticeship levy for large organisations and the government contribution of 95% of the funding for small and medium-sized enterprises (SMEs) provide an incentive for organisations to hire apprentices.
+Yet, despite the government push and a steady increase of degree apprentices, the uptake of apprenticeships remains lower than the government target (Financial Times, 2019).

-Many factors contribute to the lower-than-expected uptake of degree apprenticeships.
-There are some employer concerns regarding degree apprenticeship, including benefits to the organisation, apprentice retention after completion, selection of apprentices, employer involvement and commitment, and funding mechanism (Hughes & Saieva, 2019).
+Many factors contribute to the lower-thanexpected uptake of degree apprenticeships.
+There are some employer concerns regarding degree apprenticeships, including benefits to the organisation, apprentice retention after completion, selection of apprentices, employer involvement and commitment, and funding mechanisms (Hughes and Saieva, 2019).
 Rowe et al. (2017) stated that the recruitment process and expectation management can also be challenging for employers.
-Since degree apprenticeships are still relatively new to many organisations, it is unsurprising that some have such concerns.
+Since degree apprenticeships are still relatively new to many organisations, it is not surprising that some have such concerns.

-However, with the appropriate support infrastructure from HEIs, many employers can see the benefits of hiring degree apprentices (Hughes & Saieva, 2019).
+However, with the appropriate support infrastructure from HEIs, many employers can see the benefits of hiring degree apprentices (Hughes and Saieva, 2019).
 Apprenticeships could help businesses with their strategic workforce planning whilst utilising public funding (Higgs, 2021).
-It could be an effective way to upskill organisations by gaining training that would not have been available within the organisations.
-Apprenticeships could also be an opportunity to address the gender imbalance in the technology sector by offering a route to previously under-represented groups (Smith et al., 2020).
-However, apprenticeships are not magical tools, and it requires employers to make suitable arrangements to benefit from it.
-Studies found that the proper recognition of apprentices at work, appropriate work experience, and learning support are critical to apprenticeship success (Baker, 2019).
+This could be an effective way to upskill organisations by gaining training that would not have been available within the organisations.
+Apprenticeships could also contribute an opportunity to address the gender imbalance in the technology sector by offering a route to previously under-represented groups (Smith et al., 2020).
+However, apprenticeships are not panacea, and it requires employers to make suitable arrangements to benefit from them.
+Studies have found that the proper recognition of apprentices at work, appropriate work experience, and learning support are critical to apprenticeship success (Baker, 2019).

 Degree apprenticeships are designed to be embedded in the workplace.
-With both on-thejob and off-the-job training aspects, degree apprenticeships strongly focus on work-based learning by demonstrating that the apprentices can apply knowledge and skills in a real environment, not a simulated environment, and that they can professionally develop appropriate behaviours via mentoring and interaction at work.
-Therefore, the following section will investigate the application and challenges of work-based learning.
+With both on-the-job and off-the-job training aspects, degree apprenticeships focus strongly on work-based learning by demonstrating that the apprentices can apply knowledge and skills in a real environment, not a simulated one, and that they can develop appropriate professional behaviours via mentorina and interaction at work.
+Therefore, the following section will consider the application and challenges of work-based learning.